-The Asfari Fellowships at Chatham House, is a joint initiative of Chatham House and the Asfari Foundation.
-Applications for 2013 have closed.
+The Asfari Fellowships at Chatham House is a joint initiative of Chatham House and the Asfari Foundation.

 Asfari Fellowships are open to individuals at the mid-stage of their career.
 They will be offered a comprehensive 12-month programme of activities at the institute and will work towards producing a Chatham House publication from their research.
 This new generation of emerging leaders will bring fresh insights to debates on critical issues for their region, while gaining a comprehensive understanding of the challenges and opportunities of a competitive yet interdependent world.

 Asfari Senior Fellowships are open to individuals at an advanced stage in their career.
-The Senior Fellowships will be flexible to allow for variations in the existing professional and family commitments of the candidates and will last between six and twelve months.
-These Fellowships will provide an opportunity for established thought leaders to undertake a targeted research project of their own design, bring their particular expertise and perspective to UK and Western policy and public debates, and contribute to the life of the institute more generally.
+The senior fellowships will be flexible to allow for variations in the existing professional and family commitments of the candidates and will last between six and 12 months.
+These fellowships will provide an opportunity for established thought leaders to undertake a targeted research project of their own design, bring their particular expertise and perspective to UK and Western policy and public debates, and contribute to the life of the institute more generally.

 Chatham House, in partnership with the Asfari Foundation, is pleased to invite applications for 2014/15.
 There is one Academy Fellowship available and two Senior Academy Fellowship positions.